The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: General Classification Algorithm

 Suppose $\NF(T)(b)$, $b\in\parm(\NF(T))$, is one of the normal form equations to which $f$ is equivalent.
 Then there exists an $\R$-algebra automorphism $\phi$ of $\R[[x,y]]$ such that $f=\phi(\NF(T)(b))$.
 We write $w=w(T)$ for the piecewise weight induced by $\Gamma(T)$ and let $d_w=d(T)$ be the degree of the monomials on $\Gamma(T)$ with respect to $w$.

 Our first goal is to transform $f$, and thus $\phi$, iteratively by composing $\phi$ with a suitable $\R$-algebra automorphism such that, after every step, we have and, after step $i$, we have if $\Gamma(T)$ has one face, and if $\Gamma(T)$ has two faces.
 This implies that, after a finite number of steps, we may assume, by an appropriate choice of $\phi$, that where $w$ is the weight defined by $\Gamma(T)$.
 After this, in the case where $\Gamma(T)$ has two faces, Theorem \ref{principalpart} can be used to determine the equivalence class of $f$ by eliminating the monomials above $\Gamma(T)$.
 In the case where $\Gamma(T)$ has only one face, the algorithmic proof of Theorem \ref{thm:quasiNF} can be used to eliminate all monomials above $\Gamma(T)$ which are not in $\supp(T)$, by again iteratively transforming $f$ and $\phi$ such that we have after each step, and where $1\leq j_1<\cdots<j_i$, after step $i$.
 We may thus assume that where $c_x,c_y\in\R^*$.
-Since the weighted determinacy $k$ of $f$ is finite, terms of $w$-degree greater than $k$ may be discarded after each step.
-In particular, this process can be stopped once it reaches $d_w+j_i>k$.
+Since the determinacy $k$ of $f$ is finite, terms of degree greater than $k$ may be discarded after each step.
+Once $f$ is transformed to a germ with non-degenerate Newton principal part and weighted determinacy bound $k'$, the elimination process above $\Gamma(T)$ can be stopped once $d_w+j_i>k'$.
 Hence a normal form equation of $f$ can be determined in finitely many steps.
 To summarize, the general classification algorithm involves the following main steps: \begin{enumerate}[leftmargin=10mm] \item[I.] Determine the complex type and the corresponding Newton polygon $\Gamma(T)$. \item[II.]
 Eliminate all monomials in $\supp(f)\setminus\supp(T)$ underneath or on $\Gamma(T)$. \item[III.]
 Eliminate all monomials in $\supp(f)\setminus\supp(T)$ above $\Gamma(T)$. \item[IV.]
 Read off the real subtypes and the corresponding normal form equations. \end{enumerate}

-Step (I) is straightforward using \texttt{classify.lib}.
+Step (I) is straightforward using \texttt{classify2.lib}.
 We now discuss Steps (II) to (IV) in detail: